SOCIAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2023/4

 P - Professional/Practical skills

 Methods of Teaching / Learning

-- Give students first-hand familiarity with the thinking and writing of foundational social psychologists,
+- Give students first-hand experience with the thinking and writing of foundational social psychologists.

-- Develop the capacity to explain and to narrate how research questions form and change in social psychology
+- Enable students to develop a capacity to explain and communicate how research questions form and change in social psychology.

-- Develop a critical understanding of the advantages and disadvantages of the major research methods used in social psychology
+- Provide students with an opportunity to develop a critical understanding of the advantages and disadvantages of the major research methods/theories used in social psychology

 The learning and teaching methods include:

 - Use of Surrey Learn discussion board facility.